About.

 making a positive difference

 Design shapes the mediums through which human beings share understanding, wisdom, and inspiration, through which they can evoke emotions, realizations, and even awakenings of purpose.
 Companies, organizations, or individuals, who seek to achieve those things are touched by a spirit of inspiration, fuelled by a mission.
 They are imbued with deep meaning and purpose, they speak to people in ways that go far beyond words.
-Those are the projects to which designers must bring the greatest care and creativity.
-Those are the projects that can make a positive difference in the world.
+Those are the projects to which designers must bring the greatest care and creativity, because those are the projects that can make a positive difference in the world.

 Design can change people.
 Design can make life better.